viacheslav-lasukov/PMBoK6/Artefacts/Team Charter.md

 Description: "[[Team Charter#Description|📝]]"
 ---
 # Description
+A document that establishes:
+- team values
+- team agreements
-A document that establishes the team values, agreements, and operating guidelines for the team.
+- operating guidelines for the team

-Establishes clear expectations regarding acceptable behavior by project team members.
+- clear expectations regarding acceptable behavior by [[project team]] members

-Discussing areas such as codes of conduct, communication, decision making, and meeting etiquette allows team members to discover values that are important to one another.
+Discussing the following topics allows team members to discover values that are important to one another.
+- codes of conduct
+- communication
+- decision making
+- meeting etiquette

-The team charter works best when the team develops it, or at least has an opportunity to contribute to it.
+The [[team charter]] works best when the team develops it, or at least has an opportunity to contribute to it.

-All project team members share responsibility for ensuring the rules documented in the team charter are followed.
+All [[project team]] members share responsibility for ensuring the rules documented in the team charter are followed.

-The team charter can be reviewed and updated periodically to ensure a continued understanding of the team ground rules and to orient and integrate new team members.
+The [[team charter]] can be reviewed and updated periodically to ensure a continued understanding of the team [[ground rules]] and to orient and integrate new team members.
 ## Includes
 - Team values
 - Communication guidelines